infojunkie/blog/about.md

 I'm also a lifelong music fan, learner and player.
 This will often show up on this blog as well.

-I lead a fantastic team of programmers at a [great, small organization called Meedan](https://meedan.com).
+Until recently, I led a fantastic team of programmers at a [great, small organization called Meedan](https://meedan.com).
-We work on collaborative annotation systems for social media, applied to crowdsourced translation (notably for refugee support) and news verification.
+We worked on collaborative annotation systems for social media, applied to crowdsourced translation (notably for refugee support) and news verification.
 [All our code is open sourced](https://github.com/meedan).

 Before Meedan, I used to offer my [services as a Drupal programmer](http://thereisamoduleforthat.com).
 It was fun for many years.